-Why we picked it: Kaiser Permanente was the top performer in California, Colorado, Maryland, and the Northwest and South Atlantic regions according to the 2019 J.D.
+Kaiser Permanente was the top performer in California, Colorado, and the Northwest and South Atlantic regions, according to the 2021 J.D.
 Power & Associates Commercial Member Health Plan Study.
-Kaiser Permanente received an 84.16 out of 100 overall customer satisfaction rating from Insure.com and 89 out of 100 rating in claims processing.
-Ninety-four percent of customers plan to renew their policies.
+Kaiser Permanente is ranked the number one overall health insurer on Insure.com.
+In the study, 87% of people surveyed said they would recommend it.
+Also, 90% of customers plan to renew their policies.

 Strong customer service